 Shared Room: You’ll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $570.
 When booking, please select the single room package option.

-When planning your travel, we recommend that you arrive in Hangzhou by 4 p.m. on March 28 and depart from Shanghai after 6 p.m. on April 7, or if joining for the extension, from Kunming anytime on April 11.
+When planning your travel, we recommend that you arrive in Hangzhou by 4 p.m. on Day 1 and depart from Shanghai after 6 p.m. on Day 9.
 If you'd like assistance booking flights, let us know and we'll connect you to our flight specialists.

-This tour is fairly active; travelers should be reasonably fit and feel comfortable walking three to five miles each day, and remaining on their feet for long periods of time.
-Several parts of the tour involve some longer walks, including up and down stairs and on uneven ground.
+Travelers should feel comfortable walking three to five miles over the course of each day, remaining on their feet for long periods of time, going up and down stairs, and walking on uneven terrain.